 Master Sayka and his nephew Phagpa were outstanding missionaries who converted the Mongol nobility to Tibetan Buddhism.
 From then on, the Tibetan Buddhist thought began to influence much Mongol nobility.

 In speaking of this, Mongolian Crown Prince Ayurshridara is said to have said this about the Chinese Confucian teachings and Tibetan Buddhism:

 This shows how quickly the Mongolians were able to accept Tibetan Buddhism.
 Many scholars believe that this is because they could relate to the nomadic Tibetan lifestyle that was so similar to their own.

 We are not sure why the Mongolians took it so quickly to Tibetan Buddhism, but Tibetan Buddhism is powerful in Mongolia, even today.
 We know that Tibet and Mongolia have many cultural and l lifestyle similarities, especially the nomadic lifestyle.

 In writing about the Tibetan and Mongolian similarities, Sechin Jagchid wrote this about their mutual choice of religion:

 The Tibetan Buddhist missionary work in Mongolia lasted for hundreds of years, with many Tibetan scholars coming to Mongolia; they converted many Mongolians to Tibetan Buddhism.
 This religious alliance lasted for many years, with the Mongolians playing a role in establishing the Dalai Lama.

 This preaching of Tibetan Buddhists spread all over Mongolia and even into Manchurian parts, with many of the Manchu people also converting to Tibetan Buddhism.
-The Tibetan Buddhism Religion has greatly influenced both Mongolia and Tibet for many centuries.
+Tibetan Buddhism has greatly influenced Mongolia and Tibet for many centuries.